PGranjo/Model-of-inflammation/README.md

 # Requirements

-To run the scripts it is required R (programming language) with
+To run the scripts it is required R (programming language) with the following packages installed:

 - biomaRt
 - edgeR